-The bed is no bed as I know it, it is hard as wood.
-The room is worn and old, with dirty cream walls, weird blue paintwork and ceiling, one bare lightbulb, and dusty wooden slatted floors.
+The bed is no bed as I know it; it is hard as wood.
+The room feels worn and old, with dirty cream walls, weird blue cornices and ceilings, one bare light-bulb and dusty, wooden slatted floors.
 Besides me, this bed and my few bags, the room contains nothing but an ancient, bulky fridge, which buzzes constantly.
-I’m not confident to keep much in it, just basics in sealed containers and some bottled water.
+I’m not confident to keep much food in it, just basics in sealed containers and some bottled water.

-This place is scruffy and scraggy and by far the worst room I’ve ever stayed in.
+The place is scruffy and scraggy and by far the worst room I’ve ever stayed in.
 I can’t stop smiling.
 I sleep late, shower and climb colourful tiled Escadaria Selarón to Santa Teresa, soaking in its views, people, sunshine and life.